Han (Hello) Mitakuyepi (My Relatives),

 Training Details

-• Caring For Indigenous Montanans is intended foranyonewho works in any part the healthcare or public health system or plans to in the future.
+• Caring for Indigenous Montanans is intended foranyonewho works in any part the healthcare or public health system or plans to in the future.
 Examples include: reception personnel, CNAs, public health professionals, nurses, physicians, and beyond.

 • Learners can choose to take one Tribe’s training or take several if they wish.
 Trainingsare similar in that they each provide a brief history of settler colonization in Montana before moving on to Tribe specific information and interviews.